dealingwith/poole/_posts/2020-03-09-failing-narratives.markdown

 I threw my back out Friday night at Milo's football game, playing football with Lucy on the sideline.
 I spent that night and all of Saturday in moderate pain.
 I took Advil and used Aspercreme, used a massager, a heating pad, took a long, hot shower, and in general was feeling a lot better by mid-day Sunday.
 I even went on a bike ride.
 Then, _while putting on my socks_ Sunday afternoon, I threw it out way worse.
 Excruciating pain.
 That night I called the over-the-phone doctor and got a prescription for Meloxicam and switched to Tylenol since one shouldn't take Meloxicam and Advil together.
 It is now over 24 hours later and I'm just now getting back to where I was before the nearly fatal socks pulling-on.

-This all on a day of Covid-19 pandemic global freak-out, the markets crashing, oil falling to almost $30 a barrel...and all of that is happening during a season of personal upheaval.
-And now even my body is failing me.
+This all on a day of Covid-19 pandemic global freak-out, the markets crashing, oil falling to almost $30 a barrel...

 So, I was grateful for a few thinkers today...